radoklv/Vu3/README.md

 # Vu3
-From Module 7 and above, firs run 'npm install' the 'npm run serve'
+From Module 7 and above, first run 'npm install' the 'npm run serve'